poee/lol/content/collections/pages/cosmogony.md

 <small>To this day, the truth that Sophia is the larger is apparent to the wise, who compare the great number of things which do _not_ exist to the relatively small number of those that do.</small>

-Eris had been born pregnant and, after twenty-two years, her pregnancy bore her a great many delights — fullness and form, shape and body.
+Eris had been born pregnant and, after twenty-two years (Goddesses have an unusually long gestation period — longer even than elephants), her pregnancy bore her a great many delights: fullness and form, shape and body.
 Joyfully Eris danced with her children, her whirling brilliance reshaping them and combining them in endless motion.

 Sophia however, had been created sterile, and was alone.

 At first she laughed with her sister, charmed to watch Eris dance.
 Finding its rhythms, her voice rose into pure and perfect song.

-But Eris did not hear her... could not even see her.
+But Eris did not hear her ... could not even see her.

 So, to herself Sophia first sighed, then grew weary of singing.
 <br>Then she grew lonely and wept.

 Meanwile, Eris danced and spun, beaming.
 Yet her joy soon waned.
 <br>As she reshaped and combined her beloved they ever decayed and dispersed —
-<br>for all change brings entropy, and all that is comes to end.
+<br>for all change is entropic, and all that is comes to end.

 <hr class="mirrorY" type="wave" />
 <p style="text-align: center">